-- 1. Creating awareness about covironmental problems.
-Developing an attitude of concern for - 2.
-To impart knowledge about the forest functions on global warming and environmental pollutions. - To acquire knowledge on national and international treaties, about the international environment conservation policies and agencies engaged in climate change.
+- Creating awareness about environmental problems.
+Developing an attitude of concern for environment. - To impart knowledge about the forest functions on global warming and environmental pollutions. - To acquire knowledge on national and international treaties, about the international environment conservation policies and agencies engaged in climate change.

 Environment: Definitions and concepts of environment, Environment Pollution: Types, classification and national and international Environmental standards of important pollutants.
-Air pollutaon: Major pollutants and their sources.
-Monitaring of gaseous pollutants and particulate matter, Biological abatement methods.
+Air pollution: Major pollutants and their sources.
+Monitoring of gaseous pollutants and particulate matter, Biological abatement methods.
 Water Pollution: Important pollutants source, impact of heavy metals.
 Treatment technologies for industrial effluents/wastewater.

-Soil pollution: Heavy metal toxicity in soil, Impact of posticides, industrial waste and fertilizen on soil.
+Soil pollution: Heavy metal toxicity in soil, Impact of pesticides, industrial waste and fertilizers on soil.
 Climate changes and Global Environmental Problems: Causes and impacts, Impact of climate changes on Indian forest.
-Concept of Adaptability and vulnerability, Bio-manipulation and Hioremediation)
+Concept of Adaptability and vulnerability, Bio-manipulation and Bioremediation.

 Climate change history, Institutional developments towards climate change.
-Recent developments in global climate changes.
-Changes in source and sinks of carbon in the last few decades.
-Global warming potentials of major GHO's.
-Effect of climate change on: Octon, Soil, Forest, Biodiversity Carbon Footprint: concepts, methods of assessment al: 19 May.
+Recent developments in global climate changes, Changes in source and sinks of carbon in the last few decades.
+Global warming potentials of major GHG's.
+Effect of climate change on: Ocean, Soil, Forest, Biodiversity Carbon Footprint: concepts, methods of assessment

-International agreements and policies for earth care, Ramaar Convention, stock home convention, IPCC, Kyoto protocol, COPs, Paris Sammit, Montreal Protocol.
+International agreements and policies for earth care, Ramsar Convention, stock home convention, IPCC, Kyoto protocol, COPs, Paris Summit, Montreal Protocol.
 Conservation policies of The